ChangeRequest/introduction.hw2/README.md

 Return given text, without leading and trailing whitespaces in each line.
 Be sure not to remove whitespaces inside sentences.

+Do not use String.trim() method.
+Implement your own solution based on Regexp.

 ##### Examples
 ```
 trim("      Text is     here.     ") -> "Text is     here."